-It was half an hour after River was born, and all of a sudden he started to turn blue.
+“It was half an hour after River was born, and all of a sudden he turned blue.
 Our midwife pressed the panic alarm, and my heart went into overtime as our world turned upside down.

-What was one of the most magical moments of my life, turned quickly in to the most harrowing.
+What was one of the most magical moments of my life, turned quickly into the most harrowing.
 Our beautiful boy was rushed off in an incubator and it was an agonising two hours before we laid eyes on him again.

 We were given a room at Cots for Tots House, which became our home for the next four weeks.
 A million questions raced through our minds.
 How do we get in?
 Where is our daughter Maisie going to stay?
 Where are the nearest shops?
 Where can we store our food?

 But we settled right away and, after a week or so, got into a routine and felt at home.
 We got to know other parents who were staying there too, and we all shared our stories.
 One of the best things was that our daughter Maisie could stay with us; she loved the lounge with the toys.